 Wakarusa is a tiny town located in the state of Kansas.
 With a population of 242 people and just one neighborhood, Wakarusa is the 277th largest community in Kansas.
-Much of the housing stock in Wakarusa was built prior to World War II, making it one of the older and more historic towns in the country.
+Wakarusa has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Wakarusa real estate is some of the most expensive in Kansas, although Wakarusa house values don't compare to the most expensive real estate in the U.S.